 the living poets carrying on outside the Trieste cafe

 Love to see the dapper older Italian gentlemen

 holding forth with each other, the tourist families and lovers, poetry

 on the sidewalks, Kerouac Alley, people practicing Tai Chi in Washington

-again feeling grateful that some of my fondly remembered spots from the past
+and again feeling grateful that some of my fondly remembered spots from

-still have miraculously survived.
-Art Shows, poetry readings, events at the
+the past still have miraculously survived.
+Art Shows, poetry readings, other

-Beat Museum and City Lights books are a few of my favorite things
+cultural events, music in the park and clubs are a few of my favorite things

 Nearby is Chinatown.
 It's narrow streets of discordant